Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - Note the use of irony and sarcasm which serves to ridicule the idea of racism and make the landlady appear rather foolish.

-- Here is a racist woman compelled to ask 'HOW DARK?' because, presumably, she had a scale of acceptance: the lighter, the more chance of being accepted as a tenant?
+- Here is a racist woman compelled to ask 'HOW DARK?' because, presumably, she had a scale of acceptance: the lighter, the higher chances of being accepted as a tenant.

 - And here is an African male tempted into answering 'You mean - like plain or milk chocolate?' after which he describes to her several other parts of his anatomy . . . palms, soles and bottom, ranging in their darkness and lightness from blond to raven.

 Born in Nigeria in 1934, Wole Soyinka has produced many literary works over the years.
 In 1986, he was awarded the Nobel Prize for Literature.
 This poem dates from 1962 and was part of the anthology Modern Poetry from Africa in 1963, a classic book.

 In addition to his work as writer and lecturer, he has for many years been a political activist.
 During Nigeria's struggle for independence from Britain, Soyinka was an outspoken critic.

 He was imprisoned for his words and actions when Biafra, a secessionist state, fought Nigeria in the civil war which lasted from 1967 to 1970.
 Soyinka spent over two years in solitary confinement.

 He said of his time in prison, where he had to scribble on toilet paper:

 'Writing became a therapy.
 I was reconstructing my own existence.
 It was also an act of defiance.'

 Although the poem reflects the age it was written in, the issue of basic racism hasn't gone away, making this rather light-hearted poem all the more poignant.